x1ao4/tmdb-automation/README.md

 PASSWORD = YOUR_TMDB_PASSWORD

 [SHOW]
-# The edit page URL for any episode in the season
+# The edit page URL for any episode in the season on TMDB
 EPISODE_URL = https://www.themoviedb.org/tv/42009-black-mirror/season/1/episode/1/edit?active_nav_item=primary_facts
 # Language code of the episode info, e.g., zh_CN for Chinese, en_US for English (use TMDB language codes with - replaced by _)
 LANGUAGE_CODE = en_US